Brack0/nebulon/blog/2022-08-24-css-compatibility.md

 slug: css-compatibility
 title: "Managing CSS Compatibility"
 authors: dsouron
-tags: [CSS, Tutorial, Programming, French]
+tags: [CSS, Tutorial, Programming, English]
 ---

 With the omnipresence of Babel and TypeScript in the Frontend universe, the JavaScript compatibility of our applications is (almost) no longer an issue.
 For HTML, only a few attributes have been added since HTML5 for bonus features (lazyload, prefetch, etc.).
 They are generally ignored by incompatible browsers.
-And for CSS?
+What about CSS?
 There are no proper polyfills, very heterogeneous support, and even a slight misstep with `display: grid` can be disastrous for the visuals.
 So, how do we rationalize our CSS?
 Let's explore that together.

 <!--truncate-->